conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

 As you can see, we use the ``WITH_FMT`` we injected in the :ref:`CMakeToolchain<conan-cmake-toolchain>`.
 Depending on the value we will try to find the fmt library and link our hello library with it.
-Also check that we add the ``USING_FMT=1`` compile definition that we use in the source code depending wether we choose to add support for ``fmt`` or not.
+Also, check that we add the ``USING_FMT=1`` compile definition that we use in the source code depending on whether we choose to add support for ``fmt`` or not.

 .. code-block:: cpp